Western imperialism in Asia

-The influence and imperialism of Western Europe and associated states (such as Russia, Japan, and the United States) peaked in Asian territories from the colonial period beginning in the 16th century and substantially reducing with 20th century decolonization.
-It originated in the 15th-century search for trade routes to the Indian subcontinent and Southeast Asia that led directly to the Age of Discovery, and additionally the introduction of early modern warfare into what Europeans first called the East Indies and later the Far East.
-By the early 16th century, the Age of Sail greatly expanded Western European influence and development of the spice trade under colonialism.
-European-style colonial empires and imperialism operated in Asia throughout six centuries of colonialism, formally ending with the independence of the Portuguese Empire's last colony Macau in 1999.
+The influence and imperialism of the West peaked in Asian territories from the colonial period beginning in the 16th century, and substantially reduced with 20th century decolonization.
+It originated in the 15th-century search for trade routes to the Indian subcontinent and Southeast Asia, in response to Ottoman control of the Silk Road.
+This led to the Age of Discovery, and introduction of early modern warfare into what Europeans first called the East Indies, and later the Far East.
+By the 16th century, the Age of Sail expanded European influence and development of the spice trade under colonialism.
+European-style colonial empires and imperialism operated in Asia throughout six centuries of colonialism, formally ending with the independence of Portuguese Macau in 1999.
 The empires introduced Western concepts of nation and the multinational state.
-This article attempts to outline the consequent development of the Western concept of the nation state.

-European political power, commerce, and culture in Asia gave rise to growing trade in commodities—a key development in the rise of today's modern world free market economy.
-In the 16th century, the Portuguese broke the (overland) monopoly of the Arabs and Italians in trade between Asia and Europe by the discovery of the sea route to India around the Cape of Good Hope.
+European political power, commerce, and culture in Asia gave rise to growing trade in commodities—a key development in the rise of the free market economy.
+In the 16th century, the Portuguese broke the monopoly of the Arabs and Italians in trade between Asia and Europe by its discovery of the sea route to India around the Cape of Good Hope.
 The ensuing rise of the rival Dutch East India Company gradually eclipsed Portuguese influence in Asia.
-Dutch forces first established independent bases in the East (most significantly Batavia, the heavily fortified headquarters of the Dutch East India Company) and then between 1640 and 1660 wrested Malacca, Ceylon, some southern Indian ports, and the lucrative Japan trade from the Portuguese.
-Later, the English and the French established settlements in India and trade with China and their acquisitions would gradually surpass those of the Dutch.
-Following the end of the Seven Years' War in 1763, the British eliminated French influence in India and established the British East India Company (founded in 1600) as the most important political force on the Indian subcontinent.
+Dutch forces first established independent bases in the East and between 1640-60 wrested Malacca, Ceylon, some southern Indian ports, and the lucrative Japan trade from the Portuguese.
+The English and French established settlements in India and trade with China and their acquisitions surpassed the Dutch.
+After the Seven Years' War in 1763, the British eliminated French influence in India and established the East India Company as the most important political force on the Indian subcontinent.